I’ve been dreaming of the future in Penarth for a long while now.

 It’s time to reinvent the high street.
-I’m contributing to that by taking part in local action.
+I’m doing that by taking part in local action.
 I’m talking about it with everyone I meet.
 I’m doing it for my child, so he can breathe clean air and be safe in his home town.

 And, I’ll be doing my best to shop locally.

 I’ve long been inspired by the activist Jane Jacobs.
 Let’s bring a bit of her spirit to our town.

 I’d like to live in a nicer town, with birdsong and clean air and space to play.
 I’d like to be happy here.
 In the words of Enrique Peñalosa*, the Mayor who transformed Bogota…

 ‘And what are our needs for happiness?
 We need to walk, just as birds need to fly.
 We need to be around other people.
 We need beauty.
 We need contact with nature.
 And most of all, we need not to be excluded.
 We need to feel some sort of equality.’